 Our Take

-If now is a good time for you to open a new card—or if you have multiple rewards cards and are juggling spending on those cards to hit multiple welcome bonuses—the Chase bonus tracking tool makes tracking your progress a lot simpler.
-With just a quick glance, you can see precisely where you are on the road to securing a hefty new account bonus.
+If now is a good time for you to open a new card — or if you have multiple rewards cards and are juggling spending on those cards to hit multiple welcome bonuses — the Chase bonus tracking tool makes monitoring your progress a lot simpler.
+From a quick glance, you can see precisely where you are on the road to securing a hefty new account bonus.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.